perchlabs/webird/README.md

 ```

 ### Poedit Localization editor:
-In order to modify the localization messages you will need to configure the [Poedit](http://poedit.net/) GNU gettext frontend since it does not come with the tools necessary to parse Nunjucks and Volt templates.
+In order to modify the localization messages you will need to configure the [Poedit](http://poedit.net/) GNU gettext frontend since it does not come with the tools necessary to parse Volt and Vue templates.
 The provision script will have installed a nodejs script called xgettext-template.

 ##### Poedit Configuration Instructions:
 Go to File - Preferences... in Poedit and add a new parser in the Parsers tab: